 Members, as the owners of a co-operative, are key to its success.
-This section focuses on members and how through their involvement and participation in a co-operative can contribute to its successful growth.
+Here we focus on members and how their participation can contribute towards successful growth.

 General Meetings act as the members' democratic connection to the co-operative and provide the primary space in which members can exercise their rights.
-General Meetings provide opportunities for members to hold the Board to account and as the elected representatives it is important that the Board make general meetings accessible, encourage a wide participation of members and promote opportunities for members to effectively challenge the decisions of the Board.
+General meetings provide opportunities for members to hold the board to account and as the elected representatives it is important that the board make general meetings accessible, encourage a wide participation of members and promote opportunities for members to effectively challenge decisions.

 Holding to account

 As owners of the co-operative, members have a right to request and be provided with information on the co-operative's position and prospects so that they can adequately challenge the board on its decision-making.
 To enable this to happen it is important for quality information to be provided and for members to have the necessary skills to interpret the information put before them and to have the tools and develop the necessary skills to effectively challenge this information.